ItharDev/RPG-Viewer-Client/README.md

 Tokens can belong to multiple groups at once, allowing for overlapping control schemes.
 To remove a Token from a group, simply select it and press `Left Control + [group number]` again — the same key combo unassigns it.

-> [!TIP]
-> Group all goblins behind a wall into Group 1, all ogres lurking in the basement into Group 2, and the final boss into Group 3.
-When the party makes noise, reveal Group 1.
-When they hit the stairs, drop Group 2.
-When they think it's finally safe — boom, Group 3.

-Token Groups are perfect for preparing surprises, managing encounters, or just staying organized in a high-stakes dungeon crawl.
+Token Groups are perfect for preparing surprises, managing encounters, or just staying organized in a dungeon crawl.

 ### Token Effects

 Token Effects are a powerful way to visually enhance your Scenes by attaching dynamic overlays **above or below** Tokens.
-Whether your caster is walking around with a swirling aura of fire, or your summoned spirit exudes radiant energy, effects help communicate what's happening — no verbal reminders required.
+Whether your caster is walking around with a swirling aura of fire, or your summoned spirit exudes radiant energy, effects help communicate what's happening.

 To add a Token Effect, Select a Token, and assign an effect.
 Each effect can be:
 - Positioned **above or below** the Token.